 United Airlines plans to use at least some of its Boeing 787 aircraft as a low-season, long-haul market replacement for Boeing 777s, which in turn will be shifted to long-haul markets entering their peak season, President and CEO Jeff Smisek says.
 United’s 787s, so far, have been used to launch new routes.
 But in a presentation last week at the Deutsche Bank Global Industrials and Basic Materials Conference, Smisek emphasized that the 787 also will provide United with additional ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "United To Use 787s, 777s To Match Seasonal Demand On Some Routes".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "United To Use 787s, 777s To Match Seasonal Demand On Some Routes".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.